databricks/spark-training/ampcamp/processing-live-data-streams-with-spark-streaming.md

 Next, let's try something more interesting, say, try printing the 10 most popular hashtags in the last 5 minutes.
 These next steps explain the set of the DStream operations required to achieve our goal.
 As mentioned before, the operations explained in the next steps must be added in the program before `ssc.start()`.
 After every step, you can see the contents of new DStream you created by using the `print()` operation and running Tutorial in the same way as explained earlier (that is, `sbt/sbt package run`).

 1. __Get the stream of hashtags from the stream of tweets__:
    To get the hashtags from the status string, we need to identify only those words in the message that start with "#".
-This can be done as follows.
+This can be done as follows:

    <div class="codetabs">